Frequently

 manpower to provide such levels of instruction, hence the age limit.

-restricted and the possible risk of a hazardous situation arising is greatly reduced.
+so the possible risk of a hazardous situation arising is greatly reduced.
 A

 Site Map